jhpyle/docassemble/_docs/background.md

 [`background_response()`], [`message()`], [`command()`], and [`response()`], tells **docassemble** to stop whatever it is doing.
-**docassemble** will not process any code that follows `background_response_action()`.)
+**docassemble** will not process any code that follows `background_response_action()` in a [`code`] block.)

-The first argument to `background_response_action()` is the name of the action to be run, and the remainder of the arguments are keyword arguments that are provided to the action.
-In the above example, The `bg_resp` action retrieves the argument `ans` and changes the variable `answer` in the interview's dictionary to the value of `ans`.
+The first argument to `background_response_action()` is the name of the [action] to be run, and the remainder of the arguments are keyword arguments that are sent to the action.
+In the above example, The `bg_resp` action retrieves the argument `ans` and changes the variable `answer` in the interview's dictionary to the value of the `ans` argument.

-The idea here is that `bg_task` is a long-running task, while `bg_resp` is a short-running task devoted only to saving the results of the long-running task.
+The idea here is that `bg_task` is a long-running task, while `bg_resp` is a short-running task devoted only to saving specific results of the long-running task.
+The brief [action] does not interfere with the ongoing interview; it simply retrieves the dictionary from storage, makes some specific changes, and then saves the dictionary to storage.

 When the code for the `bg_resp` action runs, it runs separately from the `bg_task` action.
 If `bg_task` changes a variable in the